GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/video-agora.md

 Executing the code above now would not do anything.
 It will return an error that the user is not allowed to perform this task.
 And that makes sense, as regular channel members are not allowed to update channel data by default.

-The Stream Chat SDK offers a fine-grained [roles and permissions system](https://getstream.io/chat/docs/other-rest/user_permissions/) that allows you to finetune which member is allowed to perform which actions.
+The Stream Chat SDK offers a fine-grained [roles and permissions system](https://getstream.io/chat/docs/other-rest/user_permissions/) that allows you to fine tune which member is allowed to perform which actions.
 This is a safety measure to only give allowance to execute the tasks necessary for the respective user.

 It is easy to update those however and allow our users to perform the update channel action that the code above does.
 Head over to the [Stream Dashboard](https://dashboard.getstream.io/) and select your app.